 1. Leave your ego at the door and lower your weight:

-Yes, we know this may sound like madness if gains are your goal, but hear us out on this one.
+Yes, we know this may sound counterproductive if gains are your goal – but hear us out on this one.
 Lifting too much weight will almost immediately ruin any MMC because if the weight is too much for the muscles to handle the connection the muscle cannot be made effectively.Being able to get a heavy weight up is no guarantee that the muscle you are trying to target is being used to its full potential.
 If you have ever pushed with everything you’ve got to get a heavy weight up, it’s likely that you will have had to pull strength from other parts of your body or altered your form in order to get the weight up.

 2. Prime your muscles with activation before each exercise